CapilanoBridge/HUNTED-HOUSE-GAME/README.md

  - Spooky Events: Random spooky events occur in certain rooms, such as chilling sounds, ghostly figures, or cold drafts.
  - Monster Encounter: There's a chance of encountering a monster in the basement, leading to a game over.
  - Text-Based Interaction: Players interact with the game through text input, choosing their actions and navigating the environment.

 Mechanics:
  - Movement: Players choose a direction (North, South, East, West) to move to the next room.
   Room Descriptions: Each room has a unique textual description that sets the atmosphere.
  - Random Events: Spooky events occur randomly in certain rooms, adding tension and unpredictability.
  - Monster Encounter: If the player enters the basement, there's a chance of encountering a monster, resulting in a game over.

 Controls:
  - Players input their desired direction (1-4) to move between rooms.

 Potential Bugs or Limitations:
  - Limited Interactivity: The current version is relatively basic.
 There's limited player interaction beyond moving between rooms.
  - Lack of Complexity: The game could be more challenging and engaging with the addition of puzzles, combat, or inventory systems.
  - Basic Spooky Events: The current spooky events are simple text descriptions.
 More elaborate events like sudden temperature drops, flickering lights could enhance the atmosphere.
  - Linearity: The game's progression is somewhat linear.
 Adding branching paths or multiple endings could increase replayability.
  - Lack of Visuals: As a text-based game, it lacks visual elements that could enhance the horror atmosphere.
-Future Improvements:
- - Inventory System: Allow players to collect items (e.g., keys, weapons) that can be used to interact with the environment or defeat enemies.
- - Combat System: If enemies are introduced, implement a basic combat system where players can attack or defend.
- - Puzzles: Add puzzles that players need to solve to progress through the house.
- - Storyline: Introduce a simple storyline or narrative to provide context and motivation for the player.